open-contracting/infrastructure/docs/projects/index.md

 **Publishing data that complies with the CoST IDS**

-OC4IDS describes how to structure and format the disclosures recommended in the CoST IDS.
+OC4IDS describes how to structure and format the disclosures described by the CoST IDS.

 Review the [CoST IDS mapping](https://standard.open-contracting.org/infrastructure/latest/en/cost/) to learn how to publish each element of the CoST IDS using OC4IDS.